Enjoy the Greatest Skydiving in Texas; Skydiving.com Houston

 At this point, you may be asking yourself—well, that sounds great, but what about the actual skydiving part?
 Throughout the ISP levels you’ll complete a number of training skydives with one (or sometimes two) certified instructor.
 The USPA classifies the ISP by category, with Categories A to E being jumps that you’ll take alongside your certified instructor (note that some categories require more than one training jump).
 When you successfully complete Category E, you’ll be able to “self supervise,” as it is termed.
 For Categories F to G, you might do solo skydives or may still be accompanied by your instructor.
 Finally, once you’ve successfully finished 25 jumps, if your instructor verifies that you’ve met the A License requirements, you’ll be able to get your A License.
 Congratulations, you’re a certified solo skydiver at this point!

-The Skydiving School at Skydiving.com Houston teaches the AFF training method more often than any other training method, for reasons of safety and to aid in building student confidence during the initial training jumps.
-Our highly experienced and certified instructors focus on the safest and most up-to-date instruction methods.
+The Skydiving School teaches the AFF training method more often than any other training method, for reasons of safety and to aid in building student confidence during the initial training jumps.
+These highly experienced and certified instructors focus on the safest and most up-to-date instruction methods.
 While the various training levels may sound tedious, training is structured that way so that you don’t unexpectedly encounter a potentially dangerous situation during a training jump.

 Before embarking on your first training skydive, however, you will have about 6 hours of ground school, during which you’ll learn vital basics such as how to properly release your parachute and how to track your altitude.
 Once you’ve mastered your ground lessons, you’ll be ready to move on to the fun portion of training—getting to jump from the plane for your training skydives!